 The third strand of the Team Durham programme focuses on our role in the locality, the region and internationally.
 The University Sport programme now engages with all 47 local Durham schools and all of the city’s major clubs.
 Our involvement is increasingly rewarding; over 200 students volunteer to coach within schools on an annual basis, whilst approximately 2000 children are presented with the opportunity to use the University’s sporting facilities each year.
 However it is perhaps the role that these partnerships play beyond sport that is most important, with the aspirations of children increasing as a direct result of exposure to the University and regular contact with current university students.

 Team Durham has also established an outstanding reputation with regard to broader outreach work.
-Sport can impact positively upon well being and individual development in many different ways and we now have sport programmes working with drug rehabilitation clients, disengaged adolescent young girls, vulnerable women, homeless, looked after children and youth offenders.
+Sport can impact positively upon well being and individual development in many different ways and we now have sport programmes working with drug rehabilitation clients; people with learning disorders, mental health disabilities and autistic spectrum disorders; vulnerable women; homeless; SEB children and youth offenders.
 A total of over 4,000 clients now engage annually in multi-skill sport programmes that are developed in consultation with client groups and are delivered, with the help of students, with the objective of facilitating the development of a series of generic skills that serve to benefit the clients in their normal every day life.

 Team Durham: English Institute of Sport hub site / British Olympic passport holder’s site